PCP Car Finance Claims

 A typical PCP agreement involves:

-- Fixed monthly payments for a set period
+- A fixed monthly fee for a set period

 - A large optional final payment (the balloon payment)